Hemolytic Anemia in Children

 faster than the bone marrow can make them.
 The term for destruction of red blood cells

-What causes hemolytic anemia in children?
+What causes hemolytic anemia in a child?

 Hemolytic anemia may have intrinsic or extrinsic causes.